chanduujjina/JSEDemo_B2_2023/README.md

 <h3>JDK, JRE and JVM</h3>
 <a href="https://www.geeksforgeeks.org/differences-jdk-jre-jvm/">Click here for Detailed explaination of JDK,JRE and JVM</a>
 <h3>JAVA Data Types</h3>
-<a href="https://www.geeksforgeeks.org/data-types-in-java/">Click here for Detailed explaination of JDK,JRE and JVM</a>
+<a href="https://www.geeksforgeeks.org/data-types-in-java/">Click here for Java data types</a>